dnanexus/cwic/Readme.developer.md

 and a few additional useful packages.

-There are two ways to modify the Docker environment for CWIC:
+There are two ways in which you can modify the Docker environment for CWIC:
 1. by running the app and saving your changed environment with `dx-save-cwic`, which runs `docker commit` and pushes the new image to the Docker registry specified in the `credentials` app input.
 2. by modifying the Dockerfile, push the Docker image to your Docker registry and then specifying your image with the `dx run` command: